 EDITOR’S NOTE: This is the third part of a multi-part series updating developments since the publication of “The Coddling of the American Mind: How Good Intentions and Bad Ideas are Setting up a Generation for Failure” (2018).
 See part one here and two here.
+Future articles can be found here.
 (This month marks the fifth anniversary of the original COTAM article, and this week marks the second anniversary of the publication of COTAM, the book.)

 Today we will be updating the examples in Chapter 6 of the book, where we demonstrate that censorship on campus does not always look like the left-versus-right stereotype, and that professors and students still sometimes land in trouble for saying things that anger those on the right side of the political spectrum.
 These examples are especially worth noting while the country is grappling with ideas of cancel culture, and when some would have you believe cancel culture only targets conservatives.